wcj365/healthcare/prep_notes/online_session_07.md

     - Pre-existing conditions
     - Indidual mandate
         - to reduce the number of uninsured
-        - To pay for the newly covered
+        - To help finance the increased coverage
--